2024 Best Biomedical Engineering Schools in Washington

 If you plan on majoring in biomedical engineering, you won't be alone since the degree program is ranked #71 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual reviewed 2 schools in Washington to determine which ones were the best for degree seekers in the field of biomedical engineering.
-Combined, these schools handed out 141 degrees in biomedical engineering to qualified students.
+When you put them all together, these colleges and universities awarded 171 degrees in biomedical engineering during the 2021-2022 academic year.

 The bio engineering school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best Biomedical Engineering Schools in Washington.